 Cristiano Ronaldo's next club: Where will Juventus star transfer?

-The summer of 2021 has been nothing short of spectacular what with Lionel Messi's sensational move to Paris Saint-Germain from Barcelona – and now, Cristiano Ronaldo might be set for a transfer of his own.
+The summer of 2021 has been nothing short of spectacular what with Lionel Messi's sensational move to Paris Saint-Germain from Barcelona – and now, Cristiano Ronaldo is set for a transfer of his own.

 The Juventus striker expressed his desire to leave the Turin club, with Max Allegri confirming that the 36-year-old has informed him of his wish to move on to a new challenge.